 - 1. A personal service use in an RX- District is subject to the following: - a.
-Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets. - b.
-The unit cannot exceed 4,000 square feet in gross floor area. - c.
-Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries. - d.
+Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets. - The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot. - c.
+Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries.

+- d.
 Drive-thru or drive-in facilities are not permitted. - e.
 Tattoo parlors, body piercing, taxidermists and wedding chapels are not permitted. - 2.
 A personal service use in an OX- District is subject to the following: - a.
 Must be within or attached to a multi-tenant building, cannot be located in a standalone building. - b.
-The floor area of the use cannot exceed 15% of the gross floor area of the entire building or 4,000 square feet, whichever is greater. - c.
-Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries.
+The floor area of the use cannot exceed 15% of the gross floor area of the entire building or 4,000 square feet, whichever is greater individually or cumulatively in combination with any other allowed Limited Commercial use per lot. - c.
+Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries. - d.

-- d.
 Drive-thru or drive-in facilities are not permitted. - e.
 Tattoo parlors, body piercing, taxidermists and wedding chapels are not permitted.